Kim Kardashian’s Paris Robbery Still Makes The ‘KUWTK’ Star Cry

 “While she would never wish the experience on anyone, it put things into better perspective for her — what really matters and that family comes first.
 To have the Kanye situation happen right after was just the worst timing,” the first source added.
 “She wasn’t emotionally equipped to handle that at the time and it strained their relationship and put a ton of stress and anxiety back into her life.
 They’ve worked through a lot of that and have gotten even closer.
 It was hard to relive it for the show but in a way it ended up being cathartic and helped her work through and process it even more.”

-It seems understandable that Kim Kardashian is still struggling with the horrific robbery in Paris on October 3.
-Not to mention the stress of Kanye West’s breakdown soon after.
-Kardashian and West have been through quite a bit in the past year and given their celebrity status, they had to go through it with people watching.
-There’s nothing easy about any of that and hopefully soon, Kim will start feeling more like herself and feel more comfortable being a public figure again.
+It seems understandable that Kim Kardashian is still struggling with the horrific robbery in Paris on October 3, 2016, and the stress of Kanye West’s breakdown soon after.
+Kardashian and West have been through quite a bit in the past year, and given their celebrity status, they had to go through it with people watching.
+There’s nothing easy about any of that, and hopefully soon, Kim will start feeling more like herself and feel more comfortable being a public figure again.

 [Featured Image by Astrid Stawiarz/Getty Images]